-Over the forecast period there is expected to be a pattern of consumers trading down from premium to mid-priced brands and from mid-priced to economy brands, with ongoing price rises forcing consumers to reassess their purchasing decisions.
-In line with this, it is expected that manufacturers will focus on launching more economy price band cigarettes.
+Over the forecast period, there is expected to be a pattern of consumers trading down from premium to mid-priced brands and from mid-priced to economy brands, with ongoing price rises forcing Australians to reassess their purchasing decisions.
+In line with this trend, manufacturers are expected to focus on consolidating their economy brand positioning.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).